Bootstrap FreeKB - Ansible - when parameter (if else statement)

 Often, the when parameter is used to compare a variable to a boolean (such as true, false, 1, or 0), to a string (such as Hello World), or to an integer (such as 12345).
 In this example, the when parameter is used to determine if the foo variable contains string "bar".
 Notice foo is not wrapped in quotes and bar is wrapped in quotes.
 Since foo is not wrapped in quotes, foo is interpreted as a variable.
 Because bar is wrapped in quotes, bar is interpreted as a string.

-msg: the foo variable does not equal the bar string
+msg: the foo variable does not equal 'bar'

 when: foo != 'bar'